TrevorJohst/Hydra-ROS/docker/README.md

 # Docker Profiles

-This directory contains multiple Docker configurations for building and running Hydra.
+This directory contains multiple profiles for Docker configurations to build and run Hydra.

+## Requirements
+This was tested on Ubuntu 20.04.
+You will need `git`, `make`, and `vcstool` as well as [docker](https://docs.docker.com/engine/install/ubuntu/) (you may need to run `sudo usermod -aG docker $USER`, `newgrp docker` after installing docker) and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) for the profiles with GPU support (you may need to run `sudo systemctl restart docker` after installing the toolkit).

 ## Profiles